Compound Dai (CDAI) Price Tops $0.0225 on Major Exchanges

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

-Compound Dai was first traded on November 19th, 2019.
+Compound Dai’s launch date was November 19th, 2019.
 Compound Dai’s total supply is 2,025,596,474 tokens and its circulating supply is 25,204,924,416 tokens.
 Compound Dai’s official Twitter account is @compoundfinance and its Facebook page is accessible here.
 Compound Dai’s official website is compound.finance.
 The Reddit community for Compound Dai is https://reddit.com/r/compound and the currency’s Github account can be viewed here.

 Each money market is unique to an Ethereum asset (such as Ether, an ERC-20 stablecoin such as Dai, or an ERC-20 utility token such as Augur), and contains a transparent and publicly-inspectable ledger, with a record of all transactions and historical interest rates.